lmondada/dphil-thesis/content/04_matching/02_assumptions.md

     caption="Expressing an operation on $\Delta = 3$ linear paths as a composition of two operations on 2 linear paths." width="70%">}}
 <!-- prettier-ignore-end -->

-This transformation leaves graph width unchanged but may multiply the graph depth by up to a factor $\Delta$.
+This transformation leaves circuit width unchanged but may multiply the graph depth by up to a factor $\Delta$.

 We furthermore define the set of all _port labels_